 The Chinese characters used in Japanese are called kanji.

 The Japanese had a problem using Chinese writing.
 Chinese is a different type of language.
 Japanese depends upon conjugation of verbs and adjectives, Chinese does not.
 To resolve this, early scholars used some Chinese characters for their meaning, and others for their sound, to spell out the needed conjugations, etc. It was very difficult to read, for the reader had to somehow determine whether a character was there for its meaning or its sound.

 The kana alphabet is purely phonetic.
-It contains characters for all the sound used in Japanese speech.
+It contains characters for all the sounds used in Japanese speech.

 Today hira gana is used for Japanese words and add-ons to Chinese kanji, while kata kana is used for foreign names and words.

-By 250 CE bronze tools and weapons, weaving and silk production, glassmaking, and advanced woodworking were developed.
+By 250 CE bronze tools and weapons, weaving and silk production, glassmaking, and advanced woodworking had been developed.

 As many as 100 kingdoms formed and gradually coalesced into one Empire.
 In 660 BCE Jimmu was declared Emperor, beginning the longest dynasty in human history.

 The Classical period began in 538 CE.
 Buddhism was introduced and co-existed with Shinto, the Japanese system of beliefs, myths, and activities.